XgridInc/xkops/CONTRIBUTING.md

 [Integrate Shellcheck with your IDE](https://github.com/koalaman/shellcheck) ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts.

 [Integrate Black Formatter with your IDE](https://github.com/psf/black) Black is the uncompromising Python code formatter.

+[Integrate Checkov with your IDE](https://github.com/bridgecrewio/checkov) Find and fix misconfigurations in infrastructure-as-code manifests.

 ### Choosing an Issue